SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A label in a programming language is a sequence of characters that identifies a location within source code.
 In most languages labels take the form of an identifier, often followed by a punctuation character (e.g., a colon).
 JS and C have labels.
+JS label syntax: <name>:
-Labels can be used to break out of a loop that is
+Labels can be used to break out of a loop that is not the enclosing one.

 <h2>other statements</h2>